pattdsy/umd-chatbot/README.md

 The model and logic can be hosted on enterprise infrastructure (e.g., **Azure** or **AWS**) to provide real-time UMD guidance at scale.

+**Another possibility is Powerapps integration with the UMD Registration portal.

+This chatbot Flask app can also be hosted on Render, Azure App Service, or a public server like Railway or Heroku.
+This involves creating a Power Automate flow that calls the endpoint and connecting that flow to Power Apps.**

 ---

 ## Future Improvements